Dental Negligence Compensation Claims

 There are a number of ways in which your dentist may have acted negligently.
-We are experienced in successfully claiming compensation for a wide variety of dental claim types.
-Some of the most common cases brought to us include:
+Solicitors are experienced in successfully claiming compensation for a wide variety of dental claim types.
+Some of the most common cases include:

 Failure to diagnose or misdiagnosis

 If your dentist fails to make a correct diagnosis or does not diagnose a dental complaint when they could reasonably have been expected to, you may be eligible to claim compensation.
 Misdiagnosis or no diagnosis can result in long term dental complications, loss of teeth and considerable pain, all of which can potentially be claimed for.

 If your dentist performs a procedure without the correct tools, methods, pain relief or hygiene observations, permanent and irreparable damage can be caused, and you will be able to claim compensation.
 This extends further to the dentist’s conduct.
 If you believe that you were not fully prepared or advised about your treatment, you will be able to include this in your claim.